mlava/recurring-tasks/README.md

 Label for a child block attribute for due date

 ### Start attribute name
-Label for the optional “start/available on” date attribute (default `attrStart_RT`)
+Label for the optional “start/available on” date attribute (default `RT_attrStart`)

 ### Defer attribute name
-Label for the optional “defer/snooze until” date attribute (default `attrDefer_RT`)
+Label for the optional “defer/snooze until” date attribute (default `RT_attrDefer`)

 ### Confirm Before Spawning Next Task
 If enabled, shows a confirmation dialog (“Spawn next occurrence?”) when you complete a recurring TODO.